Mate-ber/Root-Finding-Project/README.md

 **How to use it**

-This project can find to any power polynomial (For example: x^2 + x - 4 = 0) if given enough time and not awful initial guesses.
+This project can find the root to any powered polynomial if given enough time and not awful initial guesses (For example: x^2 + x - 4 = 0).

 You need to input firstly l (lower bound) and r (upper bound), the initial guess of x, the highest power of x and coefficients of each variable from (x^0 + ... +x^n) in this polynomial.

 **What it does**

-It will give answer for each of the methods if it found the answer, answer and how many itterations it needed.
+For each of the methods if it finds the answer it will give us the answer itself and how many itterations it needs.

-Also it will give us two graphs, first one shows itterations by graph and second one shows the distance between final answer (if found) and guess for each itteration.
+Also it will give us two graphs, first one shows itterations by graph and second one shows the distance between final answer (if found) and guessed number for each itteration.

 ## **How to access it**